-- · fencing;
+- fencing;

 - security cameras;

 - self-locking doors;

 - security alarms; and

-- signage/labelling.
+- signage / labelling.

-For more information see AIGA document 003 Site security [12]
+For more information, see EIGA Doc 922, Site Security [13]

-6.12.1 Entry and exit procedures
+6.13.1 Entry and exit procedures

 Entry and exit procedures shall be clear and detailed.
-A person working in a remotely controlled plant shall log in on arrival and shall log out on departure with the operator who has current plant control (usually the ROC) for example, by phone, electronic device, etc. This is necessary in order to maintain good communications and co-ordination between the ROC and local persons.
+A person working in a remotely controlled plant shall log in on arrival and shall log out on departure with the operator who has current plant control (usually the ROC), for example, by phone, electronic device, etc. This is necessary to maintain good communications and coordination between the ROC and local persons.
 Drivers performing routine duties and personnel located close to the plant for example, sales office etc., may be excluded from this requirement (see 6.10).